Bodysbobb/HARplus/README.md

-# HARplus: R Package for Processing .HAR and .SL4 Files – Tools for GEMPACK and GTAP
+# HARplus: Enhanced R Package for GEMPACK .HAR and .SL4 File - Processing Tools for GEMPACK and GTAP

 ## Overview